 Jul 02, 2020

-Why you need to prioritise DevOps with your new remote working team
+Why you need to prioritise DevOps with your remote team

 One of the most important elements of a DevOps team is collaboration, it’s what the culture is built on to ensure continuity and integration across teams and workplace applications.
 The importance of collaboration has only been exacerbated by the current global pandemic of COVID-19 and need to work remotely.